-He spends much of his free time with his girlfriend, Sarah and her son Paul.
+He spends much of his free time with his wife Sarah and her son Paul and new baby girl Mary Pearl!
 Since moving to Milwaukee, he has taken improv classes at Comedy Sportz and Ampersand Theater.
 He loves exploring the small businesses and restaurants of Milwaukee’s many neighborhoods and the parks and lakefront of this beautiful part of Wisconsin.
 He enjoys sports, playing fantasy football with his cousins, and taking photographs.

 He is happy to be called to serve at First Lutheran, where he hopes people remember Jesus said that last will be First!
 This is his personal ministry statement that he submitted in his ELCA Rostered Minister Profile, “As a pastor I get to help people connect stories of their lives to God’s story of grace, love, and hope.
 I get to convene God’s conversation with humanity about the gift of Jesus Christ and connect it to the stories of justice and transformation in the communities and the world around me.
 The power of my witness comes in knowing that as I carry these stories, and am blessed to share them, they also carry me.”